cert-manager/website/content/docs/reference/cmctl.md

 ## Legacy kubectl plugin

-While the kubectl plugin is supported, it is recommended to use `cmctl` as this enables a better experience via tab auto-completion.
+We call the kubectl plugin "legacy" because we used to recommend using the standalone binary `cmctl` rather than the kubectl plugin because kubectl plugins used to not support auto-completion.
+Since kubectl 1.26, kubectl plugins support auto-completion, which means you will have the same experience with the standalone `cmctl` binary and with the kubectl plugin.

 To install the plugin you need the `kubectl_cert-manager` file for the platform you're using, these can be found on our [cmctl GitHub releases page](https://github.com/cert-manager/cmctl/releases).